 The tour is 22 days in duration including international flights.
-Due to airline schedules you may arrive/depart on day 2.

-Travellers booked on 'Land Only, the price includes visa fees and your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour.
+Travellers booked on 'Land Only, the price includes visa fees and your arrival/ departure airport transfers if arriving/departing on the start and conclusion date of your tour.
 Please advise your international flight times to reservations.
 Join the tour on Day 1 in Delhi and end the tour on Day 21 in Delhi.
 Please refer to your final itinerary for more specific meeting instructions pertaining to your departure.